Goodwin plc: History

 During 2012, the company manufactured the world‘s largest super nickel alloy casting.
 That same year, Goodwin was criticised for its failure to comply with the requirements of the Financial Services Authority that it have non-executive directors on the board.

 By the 2010s, the oil and gas sector comprised a substantial portion (as much as 50 percent for some years) of Goodwin's revenues and profits; the sector regularly used its high-spec large-scale valves.
 During 2014, oil prices crashed and the company's workload from the oil and gas sector sharply contracted, leading to some hardship over the following seven years for the firm's mechanical engineering division.
 Other than the oil and gas sector, other major end markets for the firm's products at this time included the defence, aerospace and mining sectors.

 During 2016, Goodwin commenced the expansion of its original foundry site by 22 percent; this involved the creation of an engineered retaining wall.
 In early 2020, the company embarked on an expansion of its Stoke-on-Trent headquarters, which involves the addition of two extra levels at its Hanley site for more office space and the construction of a 60-space multi storey car park.

 During the early 2020s, the company proceeded with a strategy of diversification.
 This included the building up of its radar subsidiary, which produces bespoke high-performance radar antennas and the creation of a new production line via its investment in Duvelco, a specialist polymer manufacturer.
 Other product areas included jewelry and fire suppression.
-During late 2024, it was announced that the mechanical engineering division had experienced a particularly strong year; this strong perform contributed to the firm joining the FTSE 250 Index that same year.
+During late 2024, it was announced that the mechanical engineering division had experienced a particularly strong year; this strong performance contributed to the firm joining the FTSE 250 Index that same year.

+In August 2026, the company confirmed that it was considering selling a large part of its mechanical engineering division.